choonghyunryu/dlookr/README.md

 #### Diagnosis of categorical variables with `diagnose_category()`

-`diagnose_category()` diagnoses the categorical(factor, ordered, character) variables of a data frame.
-The usage is similar to `diagnose ()` but returns more diagnostic information.
+`diagnose_category()` diagnoses the categorical(factor, ordered,
+character) variables of a data frame.
+The usage is similar to `diagnose()` but returns more diagnostic information.
 If you specify a non-categorical variable in the second and subsequent argument list, the variable is automatically ignored.

-The top argument specifies the number of levels to return per variable.
-The default value is 10, which returns the top 10 level.
+The `top` argument specifies the number of levels to return for each variable.
+The default is 10, which returns the top 10 level.
 Of course, if the number of levels is less than 10, all levels are returned.

 The variables of the `tbl_df` object returned by `diagnose_category()` are as follows.

   - `variables` : variable names
   - `levels`: level names
--   `N` : Number of observation
+  - `N` : number of observation
--   `freq` : Number of observation at the levles
+  - `freq` : number of observation at the levels
--   `ratio` : Percentage of observation at the levles
+  - `ratio` : percentage of observation at the levels
--   `rank` : Rank of occupancy ratio of levels
+  - `rank` : rank of occupancy ratio of levels

 \``diagnose_category()` can diagnose all categorical variables of `flights` as follows.:

 ``` r
 diagnose_category(flights)